 If you are someone who shies away from homemade ingredients for convenience, I get it.
 But I would urge you to bend those rules for this recipe.

 Thick and creamy, this recipe has the exact flavor that you are looking for.
 It is absolutely worth the extra time it will take to make it.
+Skip the added preservatives and additives in store-bought sauce and make it from scratch.

+Here is a brief overview of how this red enchilada sauce recipe comes together.
 Make sure you head to the bottom of this post to get the full list of measurements and a printable recipe.

-PRO TIP: I want to point out a little tip I learned from Moosewood.
+I want to point out a little tip I learned from Moosewood.
 We are adding the garlic towards the end because it brings a stronger flavor when added later.
 If you aren’t the biggest garlic fan, you can add it earlier with the onion.

 You can also freeze it in an airtight container, making sure you leave room for expansion.
 Store in your freezer for up to three months.